vE5li/korangar/README.md

 ![geffen 2](.github/geffen_2.png)
 *Geffen at night*

-### Running
+## 🚀 Running

+> [!IMPORTANT]
+> Korangar is still very early in development and is anything but feature-complete.

-If you want to try it out for yourself, check out the [Installation page](https://github.com/vE5li/korangar/wiki/Installation) inside the wiki.
+If you want to try it out for yourself, check out the [Installation page](wiki/Installation.md).

-### Updates
-I created a [Discord server](https://discord.gg/2CqRZsvKja) where I regularly post updates about the progress of development and answer any questions you might have.
+## 🔧 Troubleshooting

+If you're running into issues while setting up or running Korangar please check the [Troubleshooting page](wiki/Troubleshooting.md).
+In case your issue is not listed feel free to [create an issue](https://github.com/vE5li/korangar/issues/new) or use the dedicated `support` channel on our [Discord server](https://discord.gg/2CqRZsvKja).

-### Contributing
+## 🤝 Contributing

-If you want to contribute to this project, please read [this page](https://github.com/vE5li/korangar/wiki/Contributing).
+This is a very ambitious project and we are always looking for contributors.
+If you are interested, please read [this page](wiki/Contributing.md).

-### Project structure

-#### Note: All the `ragnarok-*` crates are meant to be independent from Korangar and have no dependencies to it, meaning they can be used for other Ragnarok Online related projects.
+## 🔥 Updates

+There is a dedicated channel for `updates` on our [Discord server](https://discord.gg/2CqRZsvKja).
+If you want to stay up to date with development or see recent changes, go check it out!

+## 📦 Packages

+We try to keep the project as modular as possible by splitting the codebase into individual crates.
+All the crates prefixed with `ragnarok-` are **independent of Korangar and have no dependencies on it**.

+We encourage everyone to use these crates for their own Ragnarok Online related projects and contribute back if they want to.